 Map Source: US Fish and Wildlife Service, Wetlands Mapper

-The river's name honors Lady Rebecca Staunton, wife of Governor William Gooch (who served as governor between 1727–1740).
-A city in the Shenandoah Valley bears the same name, and in both cases it is pronounced STAN-ton.
+Byrd may have selected the name "Staunton River" in 1728 to honor Lady Rebecca Staunton.
+She was the wife of Governor William Gooch, who had taken office in 1727 and served as governor until 1740.
+A city in the Shenandoah Valley bears the same name and in both cases it is pronounced STAN-ton today, but in the colonial period the pronunciation may have been different.

 a 1733 map provides a clue for the traditional pronunciation of the Staunton River